FYDE-S2020/Lab2/README.md

 **It is very important that you read this lab document and all the examples closely.
 Almost all of the code to complete the lab is provided in this document.
 Some information is redundant.
 You need to decide what code is necessary for your application and make changes as necessary (e.g. to match your virtual pins).**

 **In industry and future courses, you will receive requirements documents and some example code with minimal documentation.
 It takes practice to figure out what you need to complete your project.
 This lab is an exercise in reading documentation to figure it out.
-You may need to read sections multiple times.**
+You may need to read sections multiple times.
+Note that the code is provided in snippets, not sketches!**

 ## Setting up Blynk